cyberfishagch/.github/profile/README.md

 # CyberFish AG Innovation Lab

-Welcome to the innovation hub of [CyberFish AG](https://cyberfishag.ch) and [Matchbox Aero](https://matchbox.aero).
+Welcome to the innovation hub of [CyberFish AG](https://cyberfishag.ch).

 ## What We Do

-**CyberFish AG** is a Swiss technology company providing IT solutions for the aviation industry.
+**CyberFish AG** is a Swiss technology company providing IT solutions for specialzed industries, with a strong focus on the aviation industry.

-**Matchbox Aero** (by Checkport Schweiz AG) delivers automated travel document verification for airlines — validating passports, visas, ESTA, and ETAs during online check-in to ensure entry regulation compliance.
+**Matchbox Aero** is the main product of CyberFish, delivering automated travel document verification for airlines — validating passports, visas, ESTA, and ETAs during online check-in to ensure entry regulation compliance.

 ## This Organization